Awards:

 The Game idea:

-So based of that definition we began to develop our idea and finally ended with a 3D platformer where 2 players are racing against each other, they will be able to pick up power-ups which grants the player the ability to jam either their own "signal" for an advantage, such as giving themselves a speed boost or "hacking" the gravity to make them fly, or jam the opponents signal to sabotage them, such as rubberbanding them back to a place they were 3 seconds ago.
+they will be able to pick up power-ups which grants the player the ability to jam either their own "signal" for an advantage, such as giving themselves a speed boost or "hacking" the gravity to make them fly,

 The Reality of the Situation